A model reference adaptive system approach for nonlinear online parameter identification: Introduction

 \begin{remark} Assumption \ref{A-lip} is satisfied with $L\equiv0$ if $f$ is linear with respect to $q$.
-In this case assumption \ref{A-coe} is not needed.
+In this case, assumption \ref{A-coe} is not needed.
 For simplicity of exposition, and since the linear case has already been discussed in \cite{Baumeister-etal}, in the following we only consider the nonlinear case $L\not\equiv0$, $\sigma=1$. \end{remark}

 \begin{remark} If \ref{A-coe} holds for a stronger norm of $q-q^*$, we also state \ref{A-lip} with this stronger norm on $q-q^*$.
-In this case, \ref{A-lip} is more feasible to be satisfied, thus enabling higher nonlinearity with respect to $q$ in the model.\\ Also from \ref{A-lip}, another enabling of higher nonlinearity is that $z$ belongs to a smoother space. \end{remark}
+In this case, it is more feasible for \ref{A-lip} to be satisfied, thus enabling higher nonlinearity with respect to $q$ in the model.
+Moreover, the fact that $z$ belongs to a smoother space similarly enables higher nonlinearity. \end{remark}

-\begin{remark} The estimate in assumption \ref{A-lip} is fulfilled if, for example, $f$ is locally Lipschitz continuous with respect to $q$ in the sense that
+\begin{remark} The estimate in assumption \ref{A-lip} is fulfilled if, for example, $f$ is locally Lipschitz continuous with respect to $q$, in the sense that